Questions to ask chimney companies about inspections

 2. Do you use video imaging during your inspections?

 Taking video images of chimneys during inspections is the standard in the industry.
 Unfortunately, some companies cut corners and fail to use video.
 The best chimney Inspection companies take video recordings of their inspections and provide you with a detailed report.
 The Chimney Safety Institute of America (CSIA) which is the standard-bearer for the chimney industry recommends that video is used during level 2 inspections.
 Level 2 inspections are a required part of selling any homes with chimneys.

-3. How soon after the inspection will I get my inspection report?
+3. How soon will I get my inspection report?

 The best companies send reports within 48 hours.
 However, some companies can take a week or longer to send the report to you.
 Long delays in receiving the report delay home sales and can cost home sellers the interest of a potential buyer.
 Quality reports in a timely manner help you move on with your home sale.

 Insurance is important in case the company should damage your home, chimney, or property.
 Picture this scenario: A homeowner gets a level 2 chimney inspection and provides the report as part of the sale of the home.
 A few months after the home is sold the house catches fire due to a preexisting problem with the chimney that the inspector missed.
 At this point, lawyers get involved.
 Their goal is to sue whoever has the most money.
 Typically, the costs would be handled by the chimney inspection company’s insurer.
 What if the company does not have insurance?
 Who do the lawyers go after?
 The most likely person is the original homeowner that failed to hire a reputable company to perform the inspection.

 5. Is your staff CSIA certified?